 - have mediation experience generally; and

-- be free of conflicts of interest, both direct and indirect, at the time of the mediation.
+- are free of conflicts of interest, both direct and indirect, at the time of the mediation.
 That is, they may not represent parties to OSC investigations and proceedings, may not be retained on other matters by the OSC, and may not be associated as an employee, partner or ‘as counsel’ with a law firm or other entity that has dealings with the OSC, either directly or indirectly.